kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Suspension kinematics is the study of the geometry and motion of a vehicle's suspension system, without consideration of forces.
 The motion of the suspension system can be modified to change how the tire is presented to the road.
-Consequently, this presents an opportunity for designers to adjust the design the of the suspension to tune the ride and handling characteristics of the vehicle.
+Consequently, this presents an opportunity for designers to change the design the of the suspension to tune the ride and handling characteristics of the vehicle.